 Its been a bit quiet around here lately.
 I'm hoping its because people are busy building.
 Anyone have interesting status reports ?
-I'm currently tracking my emp kit. :popcorn: Cant wait until it gets here.
-Looks like it will be right before Thanksgiving which means Ill have it over the holiday weekend :grin:
+I'm currently tracking my emp kit.
+Cant wait until it gets here.
+Looks like it will be right before Thanksgiving which means Ill have it over the holiday weekend

 WooHooo